 All translations are now managed on the drupal.org translation server.
 To contribute, log in with your drupal.org account, and join the relevant language team(s).
+You can watch a video about how it works.
 See How to contribute on the translation server for more information.

 If you want to translate a language that is new to Drupal, or if you want to move an existing team to localize.drupal.org, follow the procedure at the bottom of the localize.drupal.org landing page, under "Set up your group here".